pboechat/roadgen/README.md

 - _Derivation Step Limit_: Each derivation step is an opportunity for an existing road segments to expand or branch.
 This parameter controls the number of derivation steps.

-- _Street/Highway Segment Length/Width_: Road segments can be street or highways.
+- _Street/Highway Segment Length/Width_: Road segments can be streets or highways.
 This parameter controls their width/length (in world units).

-- _Street/Highway Branch Probability_: This parameter is the normalized (0-1) probability for a road segment to spawn another road segment.
+- _Street/Highway Branch Probability_: This parameter is the normalized (0-1) probability of a road segment spawning another road segment.

 - _Street/Highway Branch Population_: **TODO**